Ritesh-056/ecom_registration/README.md

 1. Login / registration for admin.
 2. Select files / documents.
-2. User can add necessary details.
+3. User can add necessary details.
-3. Pay company registration fee online.
+4. Pay company registration fee online.

 Process

 1. User submit neceesary details without login.
-2. Admin will be responsible for verification to the user documentation.
+2. Admin  are responsible for verification to the user documentation.
+Admin can see list of user and can verify after login.
-3. The verification can will be sent to the user for the confirmation of the registered company.
+3. The verification message will be sent to the user for the confirmation of the registered company by email.